ssfsx17/ffpnp/pandoc-markdown/0810-Chocobo-Knight.md

 | ---     | ---     | --- |
 | TP: 10  | Melee   | Melee

+Potency: 125

-Your chocobo does a melee attack, with After-Armor Damage increased by 25%.
+Your chocobo does a melee attack.

 **Choco Regen**